Fayose approves payment of promotion arrears to 37,000 workers — Nigeria Today

 Fayose approves payment of promotion arrears to 37,000 workers

-Mr Fayose says he would pay all outstanding salary arrears before the end of his tenure.
+Gov. Ayo Fayose of Ekiti on Tuesday approved payment of three years promotion arrears to 37, 000 workers in the state’s civil service.
+The News Agency of Nigeria (NAN) reports that Fayose announced this at the Workers’ Day Celebration held at the Oluyemi Kayode Stadium in Ado Ekiti.
+He said the announcement covered workers who […]

-The post Fayose approves payment of promotion arrears to 37,000 workers appeared first on Premium Times Nigeria.
+The post Fayose approves payment of promotion arrears to 37,000 workers appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share